 The mission of The Early Childhood Strategic Initiative is to explore and invest in programs that focus on kindergarten readiness for children ages 3–5 who are not in preschool settings and may, for various reasons, have barriers to accessing those services.

-Through these initiatives, TFEC seeks to leverage this effort to ultimately improve access to quality early learning opportunities for all children in South Central Pennsylvania.
+Through this initiative, TFEC seeks to leverage this effort to ultimately improve access to quality early learning opportunities for all children in South Central Pennsylvania.
 Phase One and Phase Two of the Early Childhood Strategic Initiative are made possible by TFEC’s regional foundation, the Greater Harrisburg Community Foundation.

-In 2017, the Greater Harrisburg Community Foundation (GHCF), a regional foundation of The Foundation for Enhancing Communities, awarded six grants totaling $330,000 through the Greater Harrisburg Community Foundation Early Childhood Strategic Initiative: Phase Two grant opportunity.
-Each of the following organizations will receive $55,000 distributed over four years to support programs that will serve to connect families to early childhood services and resources by ensuring that quality early childhood services and resources exist and are accessible to children and their families, educators, and the greater community.
+From 2017-2021, the Greater Harrisburg Community Foundation (GHCF), a regional foundation of The Foundation for Enhancing Communities, awarded six grants totaling $330,000 through the Greater Harrisburg Community Foundation Early Childhood Strategic Initiative: Phase Two grant opportunity.
+Each of the following organizations received $55,000 distributed over four years to support programs that served to connect families to early childhood services and resources by ensuring that quality early childhood services and resources exist and are accessible to children and their families, educators, and the greater community.

 Covenant Community Corporation

 Camp Curtin Community Preschool and New City School Program Early Investment – Increased Opportunity for Good Outcomes: Early Childhood Development in Harrisburg

 Camp Curtin Community Preschool and New City School will undertake programs and activities informed by national, state, and local data on early childhood development with outcomes that will build and sustain their capacity to educate young children and their families in ways that will result in better learning and daily life outcomes for both.
 Services will target children living in Harrisburg and will include low income and non-English speaking families.